-Hōlanikū – Week 2 – An Out of Order Introduction.
+Hōlanikū – Week 2

 The strong and cold winds from the north have returned, bringing a light rain that scatters with each gust.
 The birds perk up as the force of wind fuels their movement and freedom in the open sky.
-I had planned to sleep in today after a long week, but instead I woke up early and slow like the sun as it sluggishly rose illuminating layers of clouds warming the sky one by one.
+I had planned to sleep in today after a long week, but instead, I woke up early and slow like the sun as it sluggishly rose illuminating layers of clouds warming the sky one by one.

 I crept over to the main house bundled in my own warming layers on this spring morning to make myself a cup of coffee, quietly grinding the beans as to not disturb the managers who sleep in the adjacent room to the kitchen.
 No one else appears to be awake, except for the birds of course.
-Just outside the main house door amongst our dishwashing station I spot to Laysan Ducks mating.
+Just outside the main house door amongst our dishwashing station, I spot to Laysan Ducks mating.
 Itʻs brooding season, and we all wait with anticipation for tiny little ducklings to emerge in the next coming weeks, running amok as they do.

 Now that my coffee is made with a dash of cinnamon and cayenne to keep my blood flowing and my lean body warm from the piercing wind, I skirt back to the bunkhouse and into my 8×10 room that faces the east to the watch the last act of the rising sun, now lighting up my room.
 I hear the solar amp click on; our batteries begin charging after a night’s rest.